Character Structures in Core Strokes®

 Character expresses how adaptation functions.

-Shadow expresses how adaptation imagines and narrates itself.
+Shadow expresses how adaptation imagines, experiences, and narrates itself.

-Structural and symbolic dimensions are complementary — not competing.
+Structural and symbolic dimensions are therefore complementary rather than opposing perspectives within embodied process.

 Developmental Restoration